Published 2014-03-10.

 method can convert an otherwise strict collection to a lazy collection.

-method returns a subclass of SeqOps
+The view method returns a subclass of SeqOps.

-s are lazy and not strict, the view
+Even though Ranges are lazy and not strict, the view method is defined because it implements

 which implements